Observing hidden neuronal states in experiments: Results

-\paragraph*{\textbf{Results.--}} Figure~\ref{fig:fig1}(b) shows the time profiles $(\Ih(t),\Vcc(t))$ of the CC protocol run (orange, thin) and $(\Ivc(t),\Vh(t))$ of the VC protocol run (bright blue, thin) for cell $5$ overlaid in the $(I,V)$-plane.
-After smoothing the VC time profile is the S-shaped curve $(\Ivcsm(\Vh),\Vh)$ (blue/brown/red, thick).
-It equals the $(I,V)$-characteristic of the stationary neuronal states of the CC protocol, \emph{including dynamically unstable states} (brown and red).
-The transition to stable spiking states is compatible with type-I excitability, however we do not have sufficient data to distinguish the different types of excitability; see SI, Fig.~\ref{fig:figS2}.
-Their dynamical instability is inferred in two ways: (i) by the negative slope of the $(\Ivcsm,\Vh)$-curve (brown) after smoothing over a moving window with larger size $\Delta w=1.5\times 10^4$ steps ($=0.75$s), or (ii) by the presence of oscillations (neuronal firing) in the CC run at $\Ih$ equalling the $\Ivcsm$ (red).
-The stability boundaries of the stationary states are labelled as bifurcations in Fig.~\ref{fig:fig1}(b).
-The change of stability near the disappearance of stable spiking states at $I_\mathrm{db}$ is a Hopf bifurcation.
-The fold points of the $(\Ivcsm,\Vh)$-curve are saddle-node (fold) bifurcations.
-Figure~\ref{fig:fig1}(c) shows the stationary-state curves with their inferred dynamical stability for all $5$ cells (see SI for CC run time profiles used to partially infer stability of cells $1$--$4$).
-The cells are vertically ordered and numbered according to depth of the S-shape, determining if they fall into the class of type-I or type-II neurons.
-Figure~\ref{fig:fig1}(c) demonstrates wide variability in steady-state curve shape among cells of nominally same function.
+The experimental neuronal bifurcation diagram in Fig~\ref{fig:fig1}B shows the time profiles $(\Ih(t),\Vcc(t))$ of the CC protocol run (orange, thin) and $(\Ivc(t),\Vh(t))$ of the VC protocol run (bright blue, thin) for cell $5$ overlaid in the $(I,V)$-plane.
+For both runs $\Ih(t)$ and $\Vh(t)$ were slowly increased, respectively (see Materials and Methods).
+After smoothing, the VC time profile is the S-shaped curve $(\Ivcsm(\Vh),\Vh)$ (blue/brown/red, thick).
+It equals the $(I,V)$-characteristic of the stationary neuronal states of the CC protocol, \emph{including dynamically unstable states} (brown and parts of red).
+The transition to stable spiking states is compatible with (Hodgkin) class-I excitability, however we do not have sufficient data to distinguish the different classes of excitability.
+See Fig\,B in S1 Text for how the interspike intervals depend on $\Ih$.